 - Using abusive or foul language or refusing to comply with directions from Testing Center staff.

 If a student is dismissed from the Testing Center, that student’s instructor will be notified of the dismissal.
 Depending on the circumstances, the student's Testing Center privileges may be revoked for a period of time.
 Before the student can return to the Testing Center, he or she may be required to meet with the Testing Center Director to discuss the guidelines violation.
 Students are encouraged to review the SFCC Student Code of Conduct (available in the Student Handbook).

 Testing accommodations can be arranged for a student who has a documented disability.
 Appropriate documentation must be provided to and reviewed by the SFCC Office of Disability Services.
 The Testing Center will not allow nonstandard test administration for any SFCC student without communication from Disability Services.
-If a student requires special accommodations for GED Testing, that student should arrange to meet with a Testing Specialist/GED Examiner in the Testing Center.
+If a student requires special accommodations for GED Testing, please find guidelines and instructions at the GED.com site: http://www.gedtestingservice.com/testers/computer-accommodations.